NautiyalAmit/collegeMp6sem2014/README.md

 # DETAILS ABOUT IMPLEMENTATIONS:

-(1) THIS PROJECT HAS BEEN TOTALLY DEVELOPED  AND IMPLEMENTED BY ME WITHOUT ANY REFERENCES.
+1. THIS PROJECT HAS BEEN TOTALLY DEVELOPED  AND IMPLEMENTED BY ME WITHOUT ANY REFERENCES.
 THE PROJECT HAS BEEN        IMPLEMENTED IN" MATLAB 2013 R" AND RESULTS ARE FAVOURABLE.
-(2) ALSO I HAVE ADDED THE SNAPSHOTS DURING IMPLEMENTATION TIME.
+2. ALSO I HAVE ADDED THE SNAPSHOTS DURING IMPLEMENTATION TIME.
-(3)THE TIME REQUIRED DURING EACH STEP IS ALSO SHOWN.
+3. THE TIME REQUIRED DURING EACH STEP IS ALSO SHOWN.

 - Algo for :These days we have a huge collection of photos for any occasion taken from digital cameras and mobile phones.
 The old saying 'a picture is worth a thousand words'